gvwilson/sensibleadventures/iffy/iffy.md

 if she gets us up against th' rocks."
-He swiped two fingers across the control panel in an angry, futile attempt to squeeze a little more speed out of the *Guinevere*'s struggling engines.
+He swiped two fingers across the control panel in an angry, futile attempt to squeeze a little more speed out of the *Guinevere*'s struggling engine.

 Wales hefted his toolbox.
 "I might be able to do something about that.